TapResearch/TapResearch-iOS-SDK/README.md

 https://github.com/TapResearch/TapResearch-iOS-SDK

-* Set Dependency Rule to "Exact Version" or "Up to Next Major Version"
+* Set Dependency Rule to "Exact Version"
-* Set the version value to 3.1.0-beta4-14
+* Set the version value to 3.2.0-beta2
 * Set "Add to Project" to your project
 * Click "Add Package"